-The brilliance of weak signals such as noise, sea clutter and rain clutter is reduced to clear the picture of those unwanted echoes.
-The wiper setting "2" provides greater suppression of brilliance of weak echoes than does setting "1".
+Condition A: The brilliance of unwanted weak echoes, such as noise, sea clutter and rain clutter, is reduced to clear up the picture.
+The difference between wiper setting "1" and "2" is that brilliance is lowered more slowly in "2".